CarrotPeeler/WPI-Naturalistic-Driving-Action-Recognition-MQP/README.md

 Completed as part of my Major Qualifying Project for Worcester Polytechnic Institute (Summer 2023)

 ### Requirements
-- Python >= 3.8.10, pandas, tqdm, scikit-learn, decord, pytorch == 1.13.1+c117, tensorrt (may have to upgrade pip3 first)
+- Python >= 3.8.10, pytorch == 1.13.1+c117, pandas, tqdm, mmcv, scikit-learn, decord, tensorrt (may have to upgrade pip3 first)
 - FFmpeg >= 4.2.7
 - GNU Parallel
+- Follow PySlowFast INSTALL.md

 For video and decoder functionality to work, torchvision MUST be compiled & built from source (used v0.14.1+c117):
 - uninstall FFmpeg if you already have it, then reinstall it with the following command: